Google My Business Page Reviews Blog Post updated on 11/21/23

 Graham Charlton says it in a very matter of fact way:

 Reviews work, because of the power of social proof.
 People need reassurance and confirmation that their actions are the right ones.

 Google doesn’t exactly rule the world yet, but they are getting pretty close.
 It can be said that Google dominates online searches and it only makes sense that your business should pay the most attention to getting reviews on your Google My Business Page.
-So why are Google Business Reviews from your customers so important?
+So is asking for Google Business Reviews from your clients so important?
 Hopefully, I can answer that question and help you with ways to get the reviews that don’t break any guidelines that Google has set up.